Delete an Aerospike cluster on Kubernetes

 Data persistence also depends on the underlying storageClass, which is set by the Kubernetes administrator and is not part of AKO.

-kubectl delete -f aerospike-cluster.yamlIf you are using a local deployment like Minikube, you can also delete the cluster with minikube delete.
+kubectl delete -f aerospike-cluster.yamlIf you use a local deployment such as minikube, you can also delete the cluster with minikube delete.